Overview

 Deep energy retrofits offer healthier, more efficient, and climate-resilient homes, but they require understanding both technical solutions and homeowner priorities.
 Residential Deep Energy Retrofit Fundamentals builds on foundational building science knowledge and introduces the strategies, planning processes, and collaborative approaches essential for successful retrofit projects.

-In this micro-credential course, you’ll explore the history and context of Canadian residential buildings, typical retrofit strategies including climate resilience and home electrification, and evaluate costs, anticipated savings, and homeowner motivations.
+In this SAIT Micro-credential course, you’ll explore the history and context of Canadian residential buildings, typical retrofit strategies including climate resilience and home electrification, and evaluate costs, anticipated savings, and homeowner motivations.
 Collaborative planning and integrated design processes are emphasized to ensure effective, high-performance outcomes.

-You’ll engage in 24 hours of learning over three weeks, combining instructor-led virtual sessions with online self-study.
+You’ll engage in 24 hours of learning over three weeks, combining online self-study with mandatory three-hour, weekly instructor-led virtual group sessions.
 Interactive discussions, assignments, and practical exercises help you connect technical strategies to real-world homeowner needs and project goals.

 This course is ideal if you: